ostreedev/ostree/README.md

 Each object is either metadata (like a commit or tree), or a hard link to a regular file.

+Note that also unlike git, the checksum here includes *metadata* such as uid, gid, permissions, and extended attributes.
+(It does not include file access times, since those shouldn't matter for the OS)

+This is another important component to allowing the hardlinks.
+We wouldn't want say all empty files to be shared necessarily.
+(Though maybe this is wrong, and since the OS is readonly, we can make all files owned by root without loss of generality).

+However this tradeoff means that we probably need a second index by content, so we don't have to redownload the entire OS if permissions change =)

 Atomic upgrades, rollback
 -------------------------